Bangkok United F.C.: An era of titles

-Along the way to the Top flight, they won the Thai Division 1 League in 2003 and even captured the 2006 Thailand Premier League title against the odds, which has also enabled the club to taste life in the AFC Champions League.
+Along the way to the top flight, the club won the Thai Division 1 League in 2003 and even captured the 2006 Thailand Premier League title against the odds, which has also enabled the club to taste life in the AFC Champions League.

 The club appeared in the 2007 AFC Champions League but played their home matches in the group stage away from the club's home.
 The first match on 7 March 2007 against Korea's Chunnam Dragons was played at the Thai-Japanese Stadium in Bangkok and the second, on 25 April against Indonesia's Arema Malang, was played at the Thai Army Sports Stadium in Bangkok, where tickets cost 50 baht.
 Both matches ended 0–0.
 The third, against Japan's Kawasaki Frontale, was played at the Thai Army Sports Stadium.
-The team has failed to qualify for the next stage.
+The team failed to qualify for the next stage.

-Slow down

-Bangkok University always used the Bangkok University Stadium for domestic competitions until the end of the 2008 Thailand Premier League season.
-The stadium was based on the Bangkok University's Rangsit Campus and had a capacity of 5,000, currently used by the club as a training ground.